 No specific medication is available to treat WNV disease.
 People with severe illness usually require hospitalization, supportive care, and/or rehabilitation.

-For WNV disease statistics in Indiana, please visit:
+For historical WNV disease statistics in Indiana, please visit:

 National statistics for WNV disease can be found at the CDC WNV Statistics and Maps page.